jgillula/rpi-rfm69/README.md

-# rpi-rfm69++ -- A RFM69 radio interface for the Raspberry Pi
+# rpi-rfm69++
-This package provides a Python wrapper of the [LowPowerLabs RFM69 library](https://github.com/LowPowerLab/RFM69).
+This package is a RFM69 radio interface for the Raspberry Pi.
+It provides a Python wrapper of the [LowPowerLabs RFM69 library](https://github.com/LowPowerLab/RFM69).
 It is a fork of
 [Jacob Kittley-Davies' unmaintained repository](https://github.com/jkittley/RFM69), which itself is largely based on the work of [Eric Trombly](https://github.com/etrombly/RFM69) who ported the library from C.

 The package expects to be installed on a Raspberry Pi and depends on the [RPI.GPIO](https://pypi.org/project/RPi.GPIO/) and [spidev](https://pypi.org/project/spidev/) libraries.
 In addition you need to have an RFM69 radio module directly attached to the Pi.